donaldmurf/ClientandServerJava/README.txt

 javac Server.java
 javac Client.java

--After doing one of the above methods to compile the program the program is ready to run.
+-After doing one of the above methods to compile the program, the program is ready to run.
 To run the Server enter:
 java Server